sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - abstract algebra.markdown

 </li>
 <li>

-more precisely, exists commutative diagram as in , in which vertical mappings are isomorphisms and rows are <i>exact</i>
+	more precisely, exists commutative diagram as in the figure, in which vertical mappings are isomorphisms and rows are <i>exact</i>